pineappletapped/VideoPlatform/README.md

 All events include a **Stinger** tab letting you quickly display a fullscreen logo for scene transitions.
 Choose from your event branding logos, the currently selected team logos or any uploaded sponsors.

+### Expanded Sports Offering

+The platform now includes presets for additional sports beyond the original set.
+Each one comes with sensible defaults for team sizes, positions and scoreboard layouts.
+Newly added sports are:

+- **Baseball** – nine innings with simple run tracking
+- **American Football** – four quarters with touchdown, field goal and extra point buttons
+- **Volleyball** – best-of-five sets with point scoring
+- **Badminton** and **Squash** – games and points for singles matches
+- **Gaelic Football** and **Hurling** – standard GAA scoring with goals worth three points

+These join football, rugby, hockey, cricket and many more so you can tailor graphics to most competitions.
+Motorsports and horse racing will be handled in a future update as they require external timing feeds.